 You can make it in a large batch using more quantity than mentioned.

-For use in dry vegetables:
+For making dry curried vegetables:

-For Making Curry/Gravy:
+For Making curry/gravy:

-Alternative to the blended masala paste
+Alternative to the blended paste

 Storage